mbheinen/kube/README.md

 ## Kubernetes Manifests
 Kubernetes Manifests are definition of Kubernetes objects that define the state of the cluster in a declarative way.

-Good way to start is to copy an existing Kubernetes manifest or [Helm](https://helm.sh/) chart and teak it.
-You'll get working examples running quickly while learning the configuration fields.

 Separate objects based on how you want to manage (e.g. separate database from the app).
 Good practice to use labels and set resource limits even though these things aren't required.

 Use namespaces to organize related components of your application.
 Can deploy into a namespace.
 If no namespace given, Kubernetes will deploy to a default namespace.